 There are many ways to experience the winery.
 Wine tasting, vineyard or cellar tours are as much a part of it as hiking or cycling through the vineyards.
 You can drive with carriages through the farm.
 Sporty people can explore the winery on horseback.
 And if you prefer it quiet, you can savor the wellness treatments in the spa.
 I especially liked the gardens of Boschendal.
 The rose garden is definitely worth a visit.
 You can also stay overnight * in Boschendal.

 Boschendal is known for its picnics.
-Both South Africans and visitors love them.
+They also love the South Africans.
 It is therefore essential to reserve at least 24 hours in advance.
-There are two picnic areas.
-These are dependent on the season.
-There are the classic picnics in the rose garden.
+There are even two picnic locations.
+These depend on the season.
+There are classic picnics in the rose garden.
 You get a basket filled with specialties directly from the farm.
-In the shade of old oaks, these delicacies can be enjoyed at laid tables or on picnic blankets.
-The Werf Farm Picnic is more relaxed.
-There, guests bring their own blankets, tables and chairs.
+In the shade of old oak trees, you can enjoy these delicacies at laid tables or on picnic blankets.
+At the throwing farm picknick things are more relaxed.
+There guests bring their own blankets, tables and chairs.
 The food is available in picnic baskets with products from the farm.

 Wine tastings & pairings daily